SC Verl: Stadium

 After its establishment in 1924 and through part of the 1930s, SC Verl played at Auf der Heide.
 Sometime in the 1930s they moved to Birkenallee, where they remained until the end of World War II in 1945.
 Between 1945 and '55 their home ground was the Sportplatz Poststraße, and after 1955 the Stadion an der Poststraße.
 After capturing the Amateuroberliga Westfalen title in 1991, the team played its promotion round matches in the Heidewaldestadion Gütersloh in its failed attempt to advance to the 2.
 Bundesliga (as the Poststraße was not up to the task both capacity- and security-wise).
 The Stadion an der Poststraße was last expanded in 2015–16 to a capacity of 5,153, and renamed "Sportclub-Arena".

-Rivalries

-SC Verl followers share a heartfelt rivalry with nearby FC Gütersloh whose supporters look down on the "village club", while SCV supporters in their turn tease the "big city club" over its inconsistent performance and financial woes.